bekencorp/bk_idk/docs/bk7236/en/developer-guide/wifi/bk_wifi_at.rst

 .. important::

-    *By default, the Armino supports all the AT commands described in this section*
+    *By default, the BK-IDK supports all the AT commands described in this section*

+    *Unless specified,otherwise the timeout boundary for Wi-Fi AT is limited to 15s*

 - :ref:`AT+WLMAC<wifi-mac>` :Get the MAC address of STA identity and SAP identity, you can also configure the MAC address